 The Committee has persisted in requesting meetings with the Mayor and heads of Departments in Knysna so they could stay informed and be aware and involved in decision making processes affecting Sedgefield residents before they were finalised.
 They still have an important role to play in these trying and difficult days of our nation's evolution that has only been compounded by the Covid 19 pandemic.

-After the Sedgefield Ratepayers and Residents AGM held on 18 January 2022, a number of welcome new faces have come on board which is always refreshing.
+At the Sedgefield Ratepayers and Residents AGM held on 12 December 2022, a new committee was elected and a number of new faces have come on board which is always refreshing.
 Having new members bringing their expertise to the committee is always welcome.

 Cell: 082 678 9900